turbotorni/LSTM-PINNS/README.md

 Among themselves, the different variants of the physics-informed networks show only minor differences.

 Since all models underwent the same training duration of 700 epochs, it's evident that the physics-informed models learned significantly more efficiently under these conditions than the purely data-driven model.
 This observation is particularly relevant for applications where training resources are limited.

+# Conclusion and Outlook

+This investigation into Physics-Informed Neural Networks (PINNs) in the context of the double pendulum and thermal diffusion has yielded several significant findings.

+Comparing the data-driven model from [12] (used as a benchmark) with physics-informed models, under the same training conditions, demonstrated a **positive influence of physical information on the prediction accuracy of the models**.
+Within two parameter studies, we attempted to generalize the PINNs to multiple initial conditions and model parameters.
+While some models could accurately predict various movement dynamics depending on initial conditions, the results for predicting different dynamics based on varying model parameters were poorer.
+This highlighted limitations in the models' generalization capabilities.

+In comparison to the models trained on thermal diffusion, the **efficiency of PINNs in training was notable**.
+They learned significantly faster than purely data-driven models within the same training duration of 700 epochs.
+This underscores the practical utility of such models for applications where training resources are limited.
+By integrating physical domain knowledge, we could not only create more precise models but also utilize available training data and computational resources more efficiently.

+For future research, several promising development opportunities arise:

+* A natural extension would be the application of PINNs to thermal diffusion problems with **non-adiabatic boundary conditions**.
+* Another possibility is to transfer PINNs to **two-dimensional thermal diffusion problems**, which would make the models useful for more complex real-world scenarios.

+Regarding the double pendulum, the results from tests in the chaotic state show an interesting discrepancy.
+Although PINNs and the benchmark model exhibited clear performance differences in the non-chaotic range, they produced similar results under chaotic conditions, meaning no improvement was gained from PINNs.
+This observation suggests that the challenge of the chaotic state may not primarily lie in the integration of physical information but could have other causes.
+Therefore, a promising research direction would be a targeted investigation of the models in **chaotic movement scenarios**.

+One approach could be to **increase the temporal resolution of the training data**.
+Finer time steps would provide the models with more precise input data, which could help in predicting chaotic pendulum movements.
+Furthermore, an investigation to clarify the discrepancy between the parameter studies—where models learned various model parameter combinations less effectively than initial conditions—would be interesting.
+Here, examining the **differences in kinetic energy** under various initial conditions and different model parameters could be valuable to rule out that the parameter combinations resulted in excessively large energy differences for the models' predictions.
+It's possible that the mixing of parameters led to larger energy differences compared to altered initial conditions, which could explain the disparate model performances.

+Additionally, as noted in **Section 5.1.2 "Training Process: MSE and MAE Loss Functions Compared,"** the data losses had almost no influence on the total loss.
+Therefore, investigating the **potential of PINNs for unsupervised learning** would also be interesting, where random input data is used and the model is trained solely through the physical loss functions.

+Overall, it's evident that the further development of Physics-Informed Neural Networks holds **potential for modeling physical systems**, but also exhibits limitations, as observed in the parameter studies.

 #Used Literature
 [10]  R. B. L. a.
 S. M. Tan, "Double pendulum: An experiment in chaos," Picarro Inc., Santa Clara, California, U.S.A., 1993.